skyvers/Aged-care/readme.md

 This tutorial will talk about how to create an advanced application through the Enterprise Application Framework - [Skyve foundry](https://foundry.skyve.org/).

-In this tutorial, we will build a simple application to manage aged care facilities, their patients, and care assessments.
+In this tutorial, we will build a simple application to manage aged care facilities, their residents, and care assessments.
 We will also configure collaboration so that both non-coders and Java developers can collaborate and work together on the project.

 This project will cover the Skyve development process and its concepts as much as possible.

 ### 2.1.
 Aged Care Functionality overview

-In Aged Care, Patients are regularly assessed to ensure that they are well and safe, and the care is being provided to them matches their needs.
-Therefore, Care providers record details of different Care Assessments for each Patient daily.
+In Aged Care, Residents are regularly assessed to ensure that they are well and safe, and the care is being provided to them matches their needs.
+Therefore, Care providers record details of different Care Assessments for each Resident daily.
 These records are maintained both to prompt regular care activities and also for care management to be audited and checked.

-In this tutorial, you will create a simple app to maintain details of Aged Care facilities, Patients, and Care Assessments.
+In this tutorial, you will create a simple app to maintain details of Aged Care facilities, Residents, and Care Assessments.

 ### 2.2.
 No-code Development

 In the first part of our tutorial, we will cover the no-code development - a no-code application can be created using only the point-and-click actions in Skyve foundry.

-In this tutorial, we will build the Aged Care application step by step using Skyve Foundry covering the three main components of the application: Patient records, their daily Care Assessments, and the details of the Facility at which they reside.
+In this tutorial, we will build the Aged Care application step by step using Skyve Foundry covering the three main components of the application: Resident records, their daily Care Assessments, and the details of the Facility at which they reside.

 If your goal is limited to developing no-code applications using Foundry, you may wish to leave the tutorial at this point.
 Otherwise, we encourage you to proceed to the Low-code Extensions.